jasonbayton/11ty/_src/blog/2024/04/new-for-enterprise-android-15.md

 ## Restrictions on device identifiers for personally owned devices

-From Android 15, applications with the permission `android.permission.MANAGE_DEVICE_POLICY_CERTIFICATES` will be able to fetch `getEnrollmentSpecificId`, which is an enrolment-specific, unique device identifier which persists across re-enrolments when done so into the same deployment scenario (i.e fully managed or personally owned work profile), by the same vendor agent, into the same enterprise (organisation/bind).
+From Android 15, applications with the permission `android.permission.MANAGE_DEVICE_POLICY_CERTIFICATES` will be able to fetch `getEnrollmentSpecificId`, which is an enrolment-specific, unique device identifier that persists across re-enrolments when done so into the same deployment scenario (i.e fully managed or personally owned work profile), by the same vendor agent, into the same enterprise (organisation/bind).

 It is an alternative to identifiers such as IMEI and serial number, which Google no longer grants access to for applications without the appropriate device or profile owner role, or `DELEGATION_CERT_INSTALL` via policy, and becomes the default and only option for fetching a unique device identifier for personally owned work profile devices in future.